manishps/patroni-experiments/README.md

 # Patroni Experiments

 **IMPORTANT**
-Make sure to update `.name` (hidden in source) in each node so properly configure IPs.
+Make sure to update `.THIS_NAME` and `.config` (hidden in source) in each node so you can properly configure nodes while using same source.